MicrosoftDocs/sql-docs/docs/ssms/solution/projects-sql-server-management-studio.md

 ms.date: "01/19/2017"
 ms.prod: sql
 ms.prod_service: "sql-tools"
-ms.component: "ssms-solutions"
 ms.reviewer: ""
-ms.suite: "sql"
 ms.technology: ssms
-ms.tgt_pltfrm: ""
 ms.topic: conceptual
 ms.assetid: c13af859-ca66-4e43-b76a-0650ac6566c0
-caps.latest.revision: 4
 author: "stevestein"
 ms.author: "sstein"
 manager: craigg
 ---
 # Projects (SQL Server Management Studio)
 [!INCLUDE[appliesto-ss-asdb-asdw-pdw-md](../../includes/appliesto-ss-asdb-asdw-pdw-md.md)]
-A [!INCLUDE[ssManStudio](../../includes/ssmanstudio_md.md)] project is a collection of logically related scripts and files that can be saved together for database administration and development.
+A [!INCLUDE[ssManStudio](../../includes/ssmanstudio-md.md)] project is a collection of logically related scripts and files that can be saved together for database administration and development.

 ## Script Project Overview
-[!INCLUDE[ssNoVersion](../../includes/ssnoversion_md.md)] script projects are displayed in the Solution Explorer component of [!INCLUDE[ssManStudio](../../includes/ssmanstudio_md.md)].
+[!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] script projects are displayed in the Solution Explorer component of [!INCLUDE[ssManStudio](../../includes/ssmanstudio-md.md)].
 A script project can contain zero or more project files.
 You can add a project to a solution or combine more than one project within a solution.

 Projects can include the following: